Physical Therapist Assistant

 What is a Physical Therapist Assistant (PTA)?

 A Physical Therapist Assistant is a skilled health care provider who works under the supervision of a Physical Therapist.
-Their duties include: assisting the physical therapist in the application of treatment interventions in a physical therapy plan of care, training patients in proper exercises and activities of daily living, and reporting patient's responses to the physical therapist.
+Their duties include: assisting the physical therapist in the application of treatment interventions in the physical therapy plan of care, educating patients and caregivers in proper therapeutic exercises and activities of daily living, communicating with other healthcare providers, patients, and families, and documenting patient's responses to treatment.
+Treatment techniques in the PT's plan of care promote the ability to move, reduce pain, restore function, and prevent disability.

 What are the Admission Requirements for Becoming a PTA?